Scalable Interference Graph Learning for Low-Latency Wi-Fi Networks using Hashing-based Evolution Strategy: System Model

-We assume that the same data-collection mechanism is used in all STAs over time and that STAs encapsulate each collected data sample into a packet with a constant format, i.e., each STA has the same packet arrival process with a packet size of $L$ bits.
-Let $d_k$ (in seconds) denote the transmission duration of an $L$-bit packet for STA $k$, which depends on the modulation and coding scheme (MCS).
-Each STA's MCS is configured to be the highest one for which the decoding error probability without interference, $\epsilon_k$, is below a threshold $\epsilon_{\max} = 10^{-5}$.
+The controller will notify each STA of the AP that it is associated with by instructing the APs to send a notification message.
+The message contains the path loss from the STA to the associated AP whenever the association changes or the path loss changes significantly.
+Then, each STA can adjust the modulation and coding scheme (MCS) of its packet transmissions according to the new path loss.
+Specifically, let $d_k$ (in seconds) denote the transmission duration of an $L$-bit packet for STA $k$, which depends on the MCS.
+Each STA's MCS is configured to be the highest one for which the decoding error probability without interference, $\epsilon_k$, is below a threshold, say $\epsilon_{\max} = 10^{-5}$.
 The decoding error probability $\epsilon_k$ for short packets can be approximated as \cite{yang2014quasi}